Small caps, big returns?

 There’s something else: evidence.

 We love evidence.
-And the data say that smaller companies tend to do well over the long term.
+The data also show that smaller companies tend to do well over the long term.
 As one of the UK’s foremost academics puts it, “Research spanning over six decades in the United Kingdom (and even longer in the United States) has found evidence that smaller quoted companies have provided the best long-term returns.”

 In other words, three years of underperformance isn’t anything to compare with six decades of strong performance.